- Food allergies are treated by strict avoidance of the food that causes symptoms.

 What causes food allergy?

-An allergic reaction to food happens when your immune system responds to something you ate, drank, or breathed in.
-Your immune system makes certain antibodies towards the food.
-The antibodies then activate certain cells in your body to release chemicals called “histamines” into your blood.
+An allergic reaction to food happens when your immune system responds to something you ate, drank, or inhaled.
+Your immune system makes antibodies towards the food.
+These antibodies then activate certain cells in your body to release chemicals called “histamines” into your blood.
 Histamines target your nose, eyes, throat, stomach, and/or skin causing an “allergic reaction.”

 What are the most common symptoms of a food allergy?